Sara Eggesvik

-Sara Kristine Bantan Eggesvik (born April 29, 1997) is a footballer who plays as a midfielder for the 1. divisjon club KIL/Hemne.
-Born in Norway, she represents the Philippines women's national team.
+Sara Kristine Bantan Eggesvik (born 29 April 1997) is a professional footballer who plays as a midfielder for Toppserien club LSK Kvinner.
+Born in Norway, she represents the Philippines at international level.

 Personal life

-Eggesvik was born in Bodø, Norway, to a Norwegian father and a Filipino mother from the Davao Region.
+Eggesvik was born in Bodø Municipality, Norway, to a Norwegian father and a Filipino mother from the Davao Region.
 Eggesvik credits her older brother for introducing her to football, and she was encouraged to take up the sport after witnessing him play throughout their youth.
 She regularly visits her maternal relatives in Davao during the holiday season.

 Eggesvik is a medical student.
 However, she said that she is considering delaying her studies to focus on her football career.

-Career
+Club career

 Youth

 The Bodø-born Eggesvik had her youth career at Grand Bodø.

 Grand Bodø

 In 2014, Eggesvik was promoted to the first team of Grand Bodø.
 At 17 years and 10 days old, she made her debut for the club in a 3–0 defeat against LSK Kvinner.
 She made a total of 103 appearances for the club, scoring 8 goals.